smoia/nishell/README.md

 Real warning
 ------------
-In order for `slice_coeff` to work, you need to have `fsleyes` installed.
+In order for `slice_coeffs` to work, you need to have `fsleyes` installed.
 I think the minimal version required is `1.0.5`.
 For full disclosure, I installed it via `pip` because I'm chaotic-aligned like that.

 If you have problem running it, you might need to change the command call to `FSLeyes`, or source the right path to `fsleyes`.